Tue, 25 Apr 2017 00:16:02 -0400

 These guidelines provide technical requirements for Federal agencies implementing digital identity services and are not intended to constrain the development or use of standards outside of this purpose.
-The guidelines cover remote authentication of users (such as employees, contractors, or private individuals) interacting with government IT systems over open networks.
+The guidelines cover identity proofing and authentication of users (such as employees, contractors, or private individuals) interacting with government IT systems over open networks.
 They define technical requirements in each of the areas of identity proofing, registration, authenticators, management processes, authentication protocols and related assertions.
 This publication supersedes NIST SP 800-63-1 and SP 800-63-2.

 authentication; authentication assurance; authenticator; assertions; credential service provider; digital authentication; digital credentials; identity proofing; passwords; PKI.